ARTICLE I: NAME

 5. Each member library shall elect its representatives every fourth year.
 In the event a new member library is added to the System, a representative shall be elected to serve until the next regular election for that library.

-MEETINGS The System Board shall hold regular bi-annual meetings in the Spring and Fall at a place and time to be specified in the meeting notification.
+The System Board shall hold a regular annual meeting before the 15th of August at a place and time to be specified in the meeting notification.

-1. The Spring meeting shall include an evaluation of the current System programs and the adoption of the annual budget and plan of services.
+1. The Annual meeting shall include an evaluation of the current System programs, the adoption of the annual budget and plan of services,

-2. The Fall meeting shall include the approval of the election of officers, an end of the year review of System services and a review of the bylaws.
+2. The approval of the election of officers, an end of the year review of System service, and a review of the bylaws.

-3. Special meetings of the System Board may be called by any member of the Executive Committee or by a majority of the System Board members.
+3. Any member of the Executive Committee or a majority of the System Board members may call a Special meeting of the System Board.

 At least one member of the Executive Committee shall be a Governor’s appointee.
 Governor’s appointees are eligible to serve as long as they are Governor’s appointees.